Skip to main content

 You will need the Link Bank Accounts permission to perform this action.

-We've partnered with Plaid to directly integrate with most major banks and easily import transactions into your accounting.
-With this integration,
+We've partnered with Plaid to directly integrate with most major banks and easily import transactions into the accounting module.

-• Your banking transactions will automatically be imported into the system daily.
+• Banking transactions will automatically be imported into the system daily.

-• Keep your accounting up to date with money coming in and out of your organization.
+• Keep accounting up to date with money coming in and out of the organization.

-• Using banking rules, incoming transactions can be automatically categorized and appear in your registers.
+• Using banking rules, incoming transactions can be automatically categorized and appear in registers.

-To get started, go to Accounting > Banking from the left-hand menu and then click on the "Link Account" button at the top.
+To get started, go to Accounting > Banking from the left-hand menu and then click on the "Link Accounts" button at the top.

-A pop up will appear introducing you to Plaid and how the process works.
-Click on the "Connect Bank Accounts" button.
+A pop up will appear with an introduction to Plaid and how the process works.
+Click on the "Connect New Institution" button.

-Once you do, a pop up will appear that guides you through the process of finding your bank, logging in, and authorizing your transactions to be imported into One Church periodically.
+Once that is done, a pop up will assist in the process of finding the bank, logging in, and authorizing transactions to be imported into One Church periodically.
 This is done safely and securely.
-Your bank credentials are not shared with One Church.
-For more information on how Plaid handles security, please see their website at https://plaid.com/safety.
+The bank credentials are not shared with One Church.
+For more information on how Plaid handles security, please see https://plaid.com/safety.

-Once you've chosen the bank accounts you want to connect, you'll be taken back to One Church where you can link them to the register account you want transactions to be imported into.
+Once the bank accounts have been chosen to connect, one will be taken back to One Church to link them to the register account for the transactions to be imported into.

 Important: only cash accounts and credit card accounts can be used to import transactions.
-This is set via the Special Usage field when editing your chart of accounts.
+This is set via the Special Usage field when editing the chart of accounts.

-You can also indicate how much transaction history you want to import.
+Also indicate how much transaction history should be imported.
 By default, this will bring in the last 12 months of history.
-The amount of history that can be imported depends on the bank you are connecting to.
+The amount of history that can be imported depends on the bank that is being connected to.

-Once you are done mapping the bank accounts to your chart of accounts, click on Save to complete the process.
+Once done mapping the bank accounts to the chart of accounts, click on "Save" to complete the process.
 It may take a few minutes before historical transactions are imported.
-The table will not refresh on its own but you can come back later to click on the refresh button to see if the initial transactions have been imported.

 After the initial import, the system checks for new transactions multiple times per day.